Ciprofloxacin-Optic, eye drops 0.3% 5 ml

 Contraindications

-In clinical trials, the most frequently reported adverse events were ocular discomfort (in 6% of cases), dysgeusia (in 3% of cases), and corneal precipitates (in 3% of cases).
+In clinical studies, the most commonly reported adverse events were ocular discomfort (6% of cases), dysgeusia (3% of cases), and corneal precipitates (3% of cases).

 Organ system